-The Fine Arts department offers a major in art history and minors in music, art history, theater and digital media art with courses in a wide variety of chronological and topical subjects.
+The Visual & Performing Arts department offers a major in art history and minors in music, art history, theater and digital media art with courses in a wide variety of chronological and topical subjects.

 The major in art history examines art created from the ancient to the contemporary worlds within broad historical and cultural contexts.
 Developing a visual vocabulary, multiple perspectives on key monuments, and an understanding of the cross-disciplinary nature of art history, students learn to analyze visual materials, organize ideas, and write and speak persuasively about representational issues.
 The Manhattan College program takes advantage of the world-class architecture, galleries, libraries, and museums in New York City.

-Majors and minors in fine arts may take advantage of internship programs placing students with major record labels, local radio stations, New York City museums, private art galleries, theaters, music and graphic art magazines, production companies and graphic design firms.
+Majors and minors in visual and performing arts may take advantage of internship programs placing students with major record labels, local radio stations, New York City museums, private art galleries, theaters, music and graphic art magazines, production companies and graphic design firms.